open/close all folders

 - Honor Before Reason: Determined to defend Inami's honor from Souta's declaration of her violent behavior despite the fact that it's her whole schtick.
 To the surprise of everyone present, it doesn't go well for him.

 - Love at First Punch: Fell in love with Inami at first punch.

 - Love Before First Sight: Falls for "Yamada" (actually Souta crossdressing) when Souma hands him a picture of her.
 Souta doesn't take this too well.

-- Man in White: Is always seen in a white suit.
+- Man in White: Is almost always seen in dressed in white.